South-Paw/salien-script-js/README.md

 # salien-script-js

-👽 Scripting the Steam Salien Sale minigame, the proper way.
+👽 An easy to install, run and update Node.js script for the Steam salien mini-game.

 > A Node.js implementation of https://github.com/SteamDatabase/SalienCheat by [xPaw](https://github.com/xPaw) with additional features!